 In today’s world, bad design means bad business.
 Customers pampered by tailor-made user experiences no longer tolerate poorly designed websites that load slowly or are difficult to navigate.
-Eight-eight percent of customers aren’t willing to return to a website after having a bad user experience there.
+88% of customers aren’t willing to return to a website after having a bad user experience there.
 So, if after launching your website, you don’t get the expected conversions or if you have an unexpectedly high bounce rate, the first thing to reconsider is your website design.
 Here are nine common web design mistakes that drive potential customers away.

 The differences between good and bad web design